What's On This Page

 How much black seed should I take daily?

 This is a great question.
 There is no standard as to how much to take.
 Some people have found relief when taking between 5mL-15mL 3 times a day.
 Others using it as a topical treatment have given conflicting results on how long to apply the oil topically.
-In a study of 12 patients with Lymes that were treated with oral black seed oil, some of the patients reported immediate relief while others suffered adverse effects for up to 30 minutes after ingesting the oil.
+In a study of 12 patients with Lymes treated with oral black seed oil, some reported immediate relief while others suffered adverse effects up to 30 minutes after ingesting the oil.

 Can black seed oil be harmful?

 Is black seed oil dangerous to your health?
 Yes, it can be.
-Consuming too much black seed oil can cause serious side effects, including nausea, vomiting, and even diarrhea.
-As with any supplement, you need to use it in conjunction with other treatment methods.
+Too much black seed oil can cause serious side effects, including nausea, vomiting, and diarrhoea.
+As with any supplement, you must use it with other treatment methods.

 Does black seed oil grow hair?

 Does using black seed oil help grow hair?
-Many people have reported a decrease in hair loss and increased hair growth as a result of using black seed oil.
+Many people have reported decreased hair loss and increased hair growth due to using black seed oil.
 It is believed that black seed oil helps with blood flow, which may lead to more nutrients being supplied to the hair follicles.

 Does black seed oil work for cancer?

-No, there is no evidence that shows that black seed extract curbs cancer growth.
+No, no evidence shows that black seed extract curbs cancer growth.

 Can I eat black seed raw?

-Yes, you can eat black seed raw as it does not have a delicious taste; however, its medicinal qualities make it a very important part of your diet.
+Yes, you can eat black seed raw as it does not taste delicious; however, its medicinal qualities make it a very important part of your diet.
 An advantage is that it can introduce the therapeutic properties of the seed to your diet without adding any flavour.
 Raw black seed has an earthy taste that some people don’t like.
 A commercially produced oil from the black seed is available in most supermarkets and health food shops.

 How does Black Seed correct erectile dysfunction

-Black seed oil and its active ingredient thymoquinone have been studied for the treatment of erectile dysfunction; however, there is no strong evidence to support its use.
-The supplement may have a mild beneficial effect, but further clinical trials need to be conducted before it can be recommended for the treatment of erectile dysfunction.
+Black seed oil and its active ingredient thymoquinone have been studied to treat erectile dysfunction; however, no strong evidence supports its use.
+The supplement may have a mild beneficial effect, but further clinical trials must be conducted before it can be recommended to treat erectile dysfunction.

 Is it safe to take black seed oil on an empty stomach

-Yes, the black seed oil is safe to be taken on an empty stomach.
-There are no associated side effects like those seen with other medications that require food to be taken alongside them in order to lessen the side effects of the medication on the stomach and gastrointestinal tract.
+The black seed oil is safe to take on an empty stomach.
+There are no associated side effects like those seen with other medications that require food to be taken alongside them to lessen the side effects of the medication on the stomach and gastrointestinal tract.

 Can black seed cause ulcers?